TZstatsADS/spring-2022-prj1-HaozhongZheng/README.md

 # Applied Data Science @ Columbia
 ## Fall 2021
-## Project 1: A "data story" on the history of philosophy
+## Project 1: To be or not to be?
+Does Sophie's World describe philosopher correctly?

 <img src="figs/Sophies World.jpg" width="500">